Wilfred/wilfred.github.com/_posts/2017-03-19-pattern-matching-in-emacs-lisp.markdown

 ---
 layout: post
-title: "Pattern Matching in Elisp"
+title: "Pattern Matching in Emacs Lisp"
 ---

 Pattern matching is invaluable in elisp.
 Lists are ubiquitous, and a